As we age, our skin ages with us. While we can't turn back time, there is one natural and healthy remedy to reduce the signs of ageing.

 Alternatively, you can spice it up even more and pair it with Ginger Tea and a slice of lemon.
 Don't forget to add some black pepper to increase curcumin absorption.

-Turmeric is not the only tea that can help you stay hydrated, find out here how the Marshmallow Root can help you look younger.
+Turmeric is not the only tea that can help you stay hydrated, read:

 Turmeric is a 'super food' that benefits your ageing skin by decreasing molecular skin damage.
 It can be cooked up in your favourite recipe or sipped in a latte or tea form.
 The anti-inflammatory and antioxidant properties help to fight free radicals, which can restore your youthful glow by hydrating your dehydrated skin.

 We can use the health benefits of turmeric on the outer layers of our skin as well as the inside!
 The same properties that benefit us when we consume turmeric come into play when turmeric is applied to our skin.

 Applying a mixture of turmeric and other natural ingredients to your face can help you slow the signs of skin ageing.

 Looking in the mirror each day won’t have to be a negative experience anymore.
 These are some ways you can use turmeric to take care of your skin.

 Use turmeric masks to get rid of wrinkles, tighten and hydrate your skin

 Wrinkles, fine lines, and dry skin are signs of ageing, which can be treated with turmeric.
 The properties found in turmeric can retain collagen deposits in your ageing skin, and keep your skin moisturised.

 Turmeric masks can be used as a completely natural beauty treatment to eliminate the signs of ageing.
 When mixed with milk or lemon juice, turmeric can help to restore your youthful looks and reverse the signs of ageing.